Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_consume.md

 Optional:

 - `basic` (Attributes) (see [below for nested schema](#nestedatt--config--topics--schema_registry--confluent--authentication--basic))
-- `mode` (String) Authentication mode to use with the schema registry. must be one of ["basic", "none"]
+- `mode` (String) Authentication mode to use with the schema registry.
+Default: "none"; must be one of ["basic", "none"]

 <a id="nestedatt--config--topics--schema_registry--confluent--authentication--basic"></a>
 ### Nested Schema for `config.topics.schema_registry.confluent.authentication.basic`